 After you apply

-The hiring process usually includes six steps:
+A successful hiring process usually includes six steps:

 - Application review